Marzouk Al-Otaibi

-Marzouk Al-Otaibi (مرزوق العتيبي; born 7 November 1975) is a Saudi Arabian former footballer, who last played as a center forward for Al-Markhiya in Qatar.
+Marzouk Al-Otaibi (مرزوق العتيبي; born 7 November 1975) is a Saudi Arabian former footballer, who last played as a centre-forward for Al-Markhiya in Qatar.

 Club career

 Al-Otaibi started his career at Al-Shabab Club.
 In 1999, he joined Al-Ittihad for a then-record 9 million Saudi riyals in which he spent around 8 years with Al-Ittihad.
 While with Al-Ittihad, Al-Otaibi won several national and international titles.
 Al-Otaibi joined Al-Nassr in the summer of 2007.

 Al-Otaibi joined Qatari 2nd Division club Al-Markhiya on 26 December 2011 on a six-month deal.

 International career

 Otaibi made several appearances for the senior Saudi Arabia national football team, including the 1999 FIFA Confederations Cup and the 2000 AFC Asian Cup finals and the 2002 and 2004 AFC Asian Cup and 2006 FIFA World Cup qualifying rounds.